PhilMele/M4Project/README.md

 add footer
 fix check-out siccess message at Noneafter selecting manually what parking userchecks in fix logout problem when scanning qr code.
 Might be SSL certificate realted problem.
+Check validators for sign up
+check validators for login when email or password is wrong

 # colour palette